HyeeunMok/ez-polling/README.md

-# EZ Polling(Built with Python and Django)
+# EZ Polling (Built with Python and Django)

 ![Bridge School Survey](bridgeSchoolSurvey.gif)

 # Overview

-Bridge School always do their survey from students when each cohort finishes.
+Bridge School always does their surveys at the end of each cohort.

 # Purpose

-I created an EZ Polling is web application which will allow an administrator from  Bridge School to create survey questions and view survey results.
-Students can vote from student view page.
+I created an EZ Polling web application which will allow an administrator from Bridge School to create survey questions and view the survey results.
+Students can vote from the student view page.

 # Functionalities:

 **1. Different view pages for students and the administrator :**
-&nbsp; &nbsp; * Added the admin's email and password to make sure only admin can reach to admin page <br />
+    Added the admin's email and password to make sure only admins can reach the admin page

 **2. Add questions:**
-    Be able to add questions in admin page
+    Able to add questions on the admin page

 **3. Edit and delete questions:**
-    Be able to edit and delete questions in admin page
+    Able to edit and delete questions on the admin page

 **4. Vote**
-    Students can select their answers for each questions
+    Students can select their answers for each question

 **5. Display result:**
-    Students and the administrator both are able to see the result
+    Students and administrators are both able to see results

 **6. Display result chart:**
-    Results is shown using a bar chart
+    Results are shown using a bar chart

 # How to run

-**\# Install dependencies** <br />
+**\# Install dependencies**
 pipenv install

-cd ez_polling <br />
+cd ez_polling

-**\# Serve on localhost:8000** <br />
+**\# Serve on localhost:8000**
 python manage.py runserver